 Winter is the perfect time to try some delicious Japanese mushroom recipes.
-I am highlighting six Japanese mushrooms which are all delicious, easily available in Japanese supermarkets, very economical and versatile in their usage.
+We are highlighting six Japanese mushrooms which are all delicious, easily available in Japanese supermarkets, very economical and versatile in their usage.
 If you love mushrooms, the recipes below will be some great additions to your winter dishes.
 If you are not mushroom lover, try some of the recipes below which may turn you into one!

 Did you know that most edible mushrooms are being studied for their health promting benefits, and many have been proven to boast your immune system.
 Mushrooms are rich in protein, fiber, vitamin C, B vitamins, calcium, and minerals, along with being excellent sources of antioxidants.
 Mushrooms contain polyphenols and selenium, as well as antioxidants that are unique to mushrooms (like ergothioneine, which scientists are now beginning to recognize as a “master antioxidant”).

 Many reasons to try new recipes and eat more mushrooms this year!

 1. SHIITAKE 椎茸 (Lentinula edodes) – Shiitake is one the most popular mushrooms in Japanese cooking and have become well known outside of Japan.
 Shiitake are available fresh or dried.
 If you buy dry soak in water for 30 mins to 2 hours before use.
 Only the caps are recommended to eat (remove stem).
 Shiitake mushrooms are most commonly used in soup stocks, nabe (hot pot) dishes and tempura, but here are four great recipes to try with Shiitake.

 Sauteed Shiitake Mushrooms from Epicurious.com.
 A wonderfully simple side dish or appetizer.
 All you need is shiitake, olive oil and some teriyaki or oyster sauce.
 Takes five mins to make.